tashikomaaa/tasky/README.md

 ### Available Commands

 #### **Start a Process**

-Start a new process by providing a name and script path:
+Launch a new process by specifying its name and script path:

 ```bash
 node src/cli.js start <name> <script>